 Master of Science in Computer Systems and Software Design

 First, read the Studio Guide ( February 2010 Edition, MS Word Version).
 It contains vital information about the Studio and its place in the program as well as instructions for the preparation of the final Exposition.
-Paper copies of the Guide are available from the MCIS Department Office, Ayers Hall 119.

 The Introduction to this Guide contains the following:

 "This is an intense, applied, project-oriented activity that lasts for two semesters, and allows the student the opportunity to apply most, if not all, of the knowledge acquired from the course component.
 The Studio component is usually the final step in completing the program.
 During this component, the student, with guidance from a faculty committee, either researches a computer science topic in depth to advance the field or develops a systems solution to an existing, real-world problem.
 This activity culminates in an expository paper, similar to a thesis, that reviews and summarizes the work accomplished."